RohanGhalib/SR-U2764/JOURNAL.md

 I redesigned with a 8x10 Matrix grid and connected them to Pico.

 **Designing The PCB**
 Then i moved on to the PCB part.
 I saw a tutorial on youtube which included taking the json from keyboard Layout editor and a plugin (KLMTOKICAD) which would automatically adjust the keys based on the layout.
 I replicated the process and it was good to go.
 Now when i opened the 3d viewer in pcb, it had an issue, there was no place to add the oled display as i was using 60% layout and it was packed up with keys.
 So i decided i also have to add arrow keys, the top area can be then used to add the OLED and a place to add the microcontroller on.

+**Routing**
+This was the toughest part, it felt like im playing game. while i have no idea if it will work or not, i just cinnected all wires together, and i used a lots of via pads and i dont even know if its normal or not 🙂
+ But Atleast it's complete now.
+I ran all the tests and they are okay